-The Board’s policy document needs to specify what a tagged position requires in relation to Catholic Character (see Section 464 and Section 467 positions).
+The Board’s policy document needs to specify what a special character tagged position requires in relation to Catholic Character.

 A teacher in a tagged position represents the Catholic community and is expected to be actively involved in building the Catholic Character of the school.
 In a primary school (but not always in a secondary school) this will probably include teaching Religious Education and will include supporting Catholic Character activities, helping in the preparation of liturgies or similar activities, assisting with staff development in the area of Catholic Character and will often include being part of the school’s Catholic Character Committee.
 (See further examples of the requirements for tagged positions in the Resources section below.)

-A Section 467 position (normally that of deputy principal) requires “particular capabilities on the part of the teacher holding it”, as prescribed by the school’s Integration Agreement.
-Therefore the requirements of the Integration Agreement of each school must be read alongside the requirements of Section 467 of the Education Act.
-Note that the Section 467 tag is worded differently in primary and in secondary school Integration Agreements.
+A Cl 50 position (normally that of deputy principal) requires “particular capabilities on the part of the teacher holding it”, as prescribed by the school’s Integration Agreement.
+Therefore the requirements of the Integration Agreement of each school must be read alongside the requirements of Sch 6, Cl 50 of the Education and Training Act.
+Note that the Cl 50 tag is worded differently in primary and in secondary school Integration Agreements.

 Requirements of the position in primary schools